-My relationship with both movement & sound comes through many decades of studies of these mediums through the lenses of performance, therapeutics, esoteric/spiritual, ceremonial, and the unnamed spaces in between.
+My relationship with movement & sound comes through many decades of studies of these mediums through the lenses of performance, therapeutics, esoteric/spiritual, ceremonial, and the unnamed spaces and places in between them all.

 Current Influences/Studies:

--Frame Drums (Tar, Riq, Lap Style)- South Indian & Arabic Styles: Yousif Sheronick & Glen Valez
+-Frame Drums, Polyrhythms & Vocalizations: Yousif Sheronick & Glen Valez

 -Tap Dance (as a form of jazz music/theory): Robin Wolf & Acia Gray

--Six Viewpoints (by Mary Overlie) through studies with Deborah Black,
+-Six Viewpoints (Mary Overlie) through studies with Deborah Black,

 Sophia Trevor & Wendell Beavers